JuliaHealth/KomaMRI.jl/docs/src/api.md

 ## How to read the API docs

-The API documentation has predefined "template patterns" which are meant to help the user to understand how to use modules, structs, functions, methods and every aspect necessary in order to take advantage of all the possibilities that **KomaMRI.jl** offers.
+The API documentation includes predefined "template patterns" to assist users in understanding how to use modules, structs, functions, methods, and all the necessary aspects to make the most of what **KomaMRI** has to offer.

-These documentation "template patterns" are based from the [Julia Blue Style](https://github.com/invenia/BlueStyle) documentation and other github repositories that works with MRI topics.
-However, some custom considerations were added for a better understanding and a wider perspective.
+These documentation "template patterns" are based on the J[Julia Blue Style](https://github.com/invenia/BlueStyle)  documentation and other **GitHub** repositories that deal with MRI topics.
+However, some custom considerations were added to enhance understanding and provide a broader perspective.

-Whenever you see a docstring documentation, it will have the following structure:
+When you encounter a docstring documentation, it will have the following structure:

 !!! docstring "KomaMRI.component_name — Component"
     ```